 Infracost

 To run Infracost, just type the infracost command in the Terraform root directory.
-Infracost displays a detailed estimation of the monthly costs, broken down by resource.
-It also can post the results of the cost estimation to a pull request comment, where you'll be able to visualize the evolution of the cost based on the current state.
+It shows a detailed monthly cost estimate, broken down by resource.
+It can also post that estimate to a pull request comment, where you can see how the cost changes against the current state.

 Scalr

-Scalr automatically runs cost estimation during the plan and apply phases.
-It displays an estimation of the monthly costs as well as the evolution of the cost based on the previous state in the Scalr UI (for all runs) and in the CLI (for CLI-triggered runs).
+Scalr runs cost estimation automatically during the plan and apply phases.
+It shows the monthly cost estimate and how it's changed since the previous state, both in the Scalr UI (for all runs) and in the CLI (for CLI-triggered runs).

 Terraform Cloud

-Like Scalr, Terraform Cloud displays an estimation of the monthly costs as well as the evolution of the cost based on the previous state on the UI and the CLI.
+Like Scalr, Terraform Cloud shows the monthly cost estimate and how it's changed since the previous state, in both the UI and the CLI.

-We ran a quick experiment to see how accurate the cost estimations were compared to the AWS reference price on three resources that all providers support.
-Both Infracost and Scalr predicted the same and correct cost, while Terraform Cloud always slightly underestimated it.
+We ran a quick experiment to see how accurate the estimates were against the AWS reference price, using three resources that all providers support.
+Infracost and Scalr both nailed the correct cost, while Terraform Cloud came in a little low every time.

 | us-west-2 | AWS Reference | Infracost | Scalr | Terraform Cloud |